Tyga, Blac Chyna At War: Blindsided By King Cairo Working Without His Consent

-Tyga is furious over the supposed fact that Blac Chyna has applied work permits for King Cairo and Dream Kardashian, stressing that he will not be allowing his 4-year-old son to be working at such a young age.
+Tyga is furious over the supposed fact that Blac Chyna has applied work permits for King Cairo and Dream Kardashian, stressing that he will not be allowing his four-year-old son to be working at such a young age.

 The rapper, who has kept a relatively good relationship with Chyna until recently, was blindsided by the former stripper’s moves, especially because the mother-of-two had not even mentioned the idea that she wanted Cairo to start working under her wing.